ugrewer/APSIM_RotationTraining/docs/continuous cropping of a single crop.rst

    Overview of predefined sowing rules under the **Plant** folder in the APSIM Management toolbox.

 While these predefined *manager scripts* provide many functionalities, APSIM transparently exposes the underlying **C# code** under the ``Script`` tab.
-Instead of using predefined *manager scripts*, this easily allows users to write their own customised rules for management actions.
+Instead of using predefined *manager scripts*, this directly allows users to write their own customised rules for management actions.
-For users not familiar with C#, the predefined *manager scripts* are useful starting points, that allow sub-elements to be modified or removed as needed.
+For users who are not familiar with C#, the predefined *manager scripts* provide a useful starting point for modifying and extending rules as needed.

 .. figure:: _static/APSIMscreenshot_ContSorghumCarryOver_SowingRuleScript.png
    :alt: APSIM SowingRuleScript
    :width: 80%

-   The **Script** tab of the sowing rule manager script, showing the parts of the underlying C# code.
+   The **C# code** of the sowing rule accessible via the **Script** tab.

 Generally, when working with APSIM, it is useful to remember that the GUI is meant as an aid to conducting crop modelling with APSIM.
+However, it is not obligatory to use the GUI for all tasks.
-However, for users that prefer to utilise **Code Editors** (such as VS Code, Sublime Text, etc.), the simulation tree that is visualised by the APSIM GUI can also directly be edited via a text editor, as it is simply a representation of an underlying JSON file.
+For users that prefer to utilise **Code Editors** (such as VS Code, Sublime Text, etc.), the simulation tree that is visualised by the APSIM GUI can also directly be edited via a text editor, as it is simply a representation of an underlying JSON file.
 When you open the current example APSIM file in a text editor, its first rows look like this: